Skip to content ↓

 In Years 7, 8 and 9, our pupils follow a thematic curriculum, which encourages them to become more creative and independent learners.
 The curriculum revolves around common themes: This thematic approach provide opportunities for collaboration within and across Cluster areas.
 For example, in Maths and Computer Science, pupils will research, plan and design a new healthy school meal to pitch to the canteen staff.
 They calculate quantities for ingredients, the cost of ingredients, the air miles, etc, They cook their meals in Health and Wellbeing and work on their presentation skills in Languages, Literacy and Communication.

-Please see below for an overview of our curriculum for Years 7, 8 and 9:
+Please click on the relevant year group and see the roadmap of our curriculum for Years 7, 8 and 9.